Prime Minister from 11 March 1983 to 20 December 1991

-Bob and Hazel Hawke's marriage ended after he had quit Parliament.
+Bob and Hazel Hawke's marriage ended after he left Parliament.
 In 1995 he married the author Blanche D'Alpuget.

 An increasingly heavy legislative program was continued by the Hawke governments.
 Several Acts of parliament of importance in Australian political life over many decades were nearing the end of their useful life and needed to be completely redrafted to reflect changing legislative requirements.
 These new acts included: